 Appendix 3.
 Summary of Race Equity Survey

-On May 21, 2024, the Truth Commission Assessing Race Equity (T-CARE) released an anonymous Google Forms survey to the presbytery membership.
+On May 21, 2024, the Truth Commission Assessing Race Equity (T-CARE) released an anonymous Google Forms survey to the Presbytery membership.
 The survey included questions related to key concerns identified by T-CARE and basic demographic information.
 The survey was available in English, Korean, Indonesian, Spanish, and Traditional Chinese.

-Members of the presbytery were notified of the survey through:
+Members of the Presbytery were notified of the survey through:

-An open space workshop and docketed agenda item presentation during May 21, 2024, presbytery meeting (on-line and paper versions of the survey)
+An open space workshop and docketed agenda item presentation during May 21, 2024, Presbytery meeting (on-line and paper versions of the survey)

-Individual emails sent to 334 presbytery members who are:
+Individual emails sent to 334 Presbytery members who are:

 Session members identified by their Session clerks in an earlier T-CARE survey